Umayyad Mosque

 The site has been used as a house of worship since the Iron Age, when the Arameans built on it a temple dedicated to their god of rain, Hadad.
 It was later associated with the Greek god Zeus during the Hellenistic period.
 Under Roman rule after 64 CE, it was converted into the center of the imperial cult of Jupiter, the Roman god of rain, becoming one of the largest temples in Syria.
 The current walls of the mosque were the inner walls of the Temple of Jupiter (built in the 1st century BC to 4th century AD).
-When the empire in Syria transitioned to Christian Byzantine rule, Emperor Theodosius I transformed it into a cathedral and the seat of the second-highest-ranking bishop in the Patriarchate of Antioch.

-After the Muslim conquest of Damascus in 634, part of the cathedral was designated as a small prayer house (musalla) for the Muslim conquerors.
+When the empire in Syria transitioned to Christian Byzantine rule, Emperor Theodosius I transformed it into a cathedral, and the seat of the second-highest-ranking bishop in the Patriarchate of Antioch.
+After the Muslim conquest of Damascus in 634, part of the cathedral was designated as a small prayer house (musalla) for the Muslim conquerors, with the partition being divided into east and west sides.
 As the Muslim community grew, the Umayyad caliph al-Walid I confiscated the rest of the cathedral for Muslim use, returning to the Christians other properties in the city as compensation.

-The structure was largely demolished and a grand congregational mosque complex was built in its place.
+The chapel structure was demolished and a grand congregational mosque complex was built in its place.
 The new structure was built over nine years by thousands of laborers and artisans from across the Islamic and Byzantine empires at considerable expense and was funded by the war booty of Umayyad conquests and taxes on the Arab troops of Damascus.
 Unlike the simpler mosques of the time, the Umayyad Mosque had a large basilical plan with three parallel aisles and a perpendicular central nave leading from the mosque's entrance to the world's second concave mihrab (prayer niche).
 The mosque was noted for its rich compositions of marble paneling and its extensive gold mosaics of vegetal motifs, covering some 4000 m2, likely the largest in the world.

-Under Abbasid rule (750–860), new structures were added, including the Dome of the Treasury and the Minaret of the Bride, while the Mamluks (1260–1516) undertook major restoration efforts and added the Minaret of Qaytbay.
+Under Abbasid rule (750–860), new structures were added, including the Dome of the Treasury and the Minaret of the Bride, while the Mamluks (1260–1516) undertook major restoration efforts and added the Minaret of Qaitbay.
 The Umayyad Mosque innovated and influenced nascent Islamic architecture by introducing a more organized and monumental design compared to earlier mosques.
 It enjoyed great prestige throughout its history and was regarded as a "wonder of the world" by many medieval Muslim writers.
 Although the original structure has been altered several times due to fire, war damage, and repairs, it is one of the few mosques to maintain the same form and architectural features of its 8th-century construction, as well as its Umayyad character.